 That said, even though banks are guaranteed to be repaid one way or another, SBA loans are in high demand, so banks still have the privilege of picking and choosing which borrowers they want to work with.
 As always, that means low-risk borrowers with great credit scores and several years’ worth of profitability.

 Established construction companies have the best shot at meeting all the qualifications of the SBA loan application.
 But if you do qualify for an SBA loan, you aren’t likely to find a more generous loan amount or better terms anywhere else.

-Minimum eligibility requirements differ according to the lender you work with and the SBA technically doesn’t have a hard credit score requirement for an SBA 7(a) loan.
-But, with SBA and bank loans in particular, you’ll always have a better chance of securing one if you far exceed the minimum.
+Minimum eligibility requirements differ according to the lender you work with—and although the SBA technically doesn’t have a hard credit score requirement for SBA 7(a) loans, you’ll always have a better chance of securing a loan with a higher credit score.

 We recommend that every business, no matter their size, age, or industry, responsibly uses a business credit card for their everyday purchases.
 By responsibly, we mean paying your balance in full and on time every month.